 Time frame: From date of birth until hospital discharge or 1 year, whichever comes first.

-The total number of infants pharmacologically treated during intital hospitalization who were initially treated with a scheduled opioid taper but stopped treatment due to excessive sedation or respiratory depression
+The total number of infants managed with ESC and pharmacologically treated during initial hospitalization who transitioned from a symptom-based dosing approach to a scheduled opioid taper approach

 Time frame: From date of birth until hospital discharge or 1 year, whichever comes first.